 - Sensitive Compartmented Information (SCI): SCI clearance holders have access to intelligence sources, methods, and processes that have the potential to undermine national security if disclosed.

-In our experience, these three benefits of having a security clearance can make a substantial impact on your I.T. career.
+In our experience as a government I.T. contractor, these three benefits of having a security clearance can make a substantial impact on your I.T. career.

 1. Access to Exclusive Hiring Opportunities

 It goes without saying that security clearances are often required to perform I.T. work for government entities.
 However, not enough cleared professionals are available.
 As John Shaw of the Northern Virginia Technology Council states in the 2018 ClearanceJobs Compensation Survey, “The tight market is really driven by two things—the experience creep, and the security clearance creep.”

 Because I.T. professionals who have security clearances are in such high demand, there are many additional hiring services to attract them.
 Entire companies have been developed for the purpose of sourcing cleared I.T. professionals.

 Tech Expo USA, for example, is an online career center that organizes job fairs for cyber security and security-cleared professionals, connecting them with the defense contractors, government agencies, technology companies, and consulting firms that desperately need them.
 Dice is another company that holds career events exclusively for cleared candidates.
 When an entire industry has been born to source cleared professionals, the demand for their services is undeniable.

 While security clearances are not always a prerequisite for attending I.T. industry career fairs, you will likely benefit from having a security clearance at any hiring event.
 Richard Lim, an Infrastructure Protection Analyst at the U.S. Department of Homeland Security, indicates that even if clearances are not required to attend intelligence career fairs, candidates are often measured by their clearances.